stretfordStart/soc_workstation_doc/docs/workstation_setup/create_flare_box.md

 ### Keyboard Layout

 The Keyboard Layout set in the Provisioning Script is not active.

 Workaround: Manually select prefered Layout in Gnome Settings.

+### Guest Additions

+Usually the Guest Additions should be installed, if you are using the Vagrant Plugin vagrant-vbguest, as in this Case.
+However after setting up the VM with Vagrant, some of the VB-Guest functionalities do not work.

+Workaround: Download the VB-Guest ISO matching your VirtualBox Version here: <https://download.virtualbox.org/virtualbox/>
+Share the ISO with the Sharedfolder or Attach it as a Disk to the VM.

 ### Deactivate CTRL+ALT+DELETE for Logon fails

 The part of the Provisioning Script where the need for CTRL+ALT+DELETE on Logon get deactivated fails.

 Workaround: Manually deactivate it:

 - Open `secpol.msc`